ryanjeffares/poise/README.md

 * Think about types as first class objects
 * Think about imports
     * Could do simple file opening during compilation, but how do we resolve what has been imported during runtime?
-        * I GUESS we could have some sort of map, file -> imported namespaces
+        * I GUESS we could have some sort of map, file -> imported namespaces if we can keep track of what file the currently executing function is in during the runtime
-        * yeah I think I like this
+        * Yeah I think I like this
     * Or a Python style thing where a `namespace` is a type
+* Generally improve compiler errors and stop it from spitting out nonsense after one error, eg lambda capture errors

 ## Roadmap
 * ~~Pop unused expression/return results~~
 * ~~Create values by calling type as a constructor, eg `Int()`, `Float(1.0)`~~
 * ~~Implement types as first class objects - see below~~
-    * Done except for user defined classes when we get to that..
+    * Done except for user defined classes when we get to that...
 * ~~Assertion failure in formatting compiler error output for missing semicolons~~
 * ~~Expressions with primitives~~
     * ~~Short-circuiting~~